TOTHT0MI/translationhub/codegenerator/README.md

-This is a software built on [Blockly](https://github.com/google/blockly)
+This software is built on [Blockly](https://github.com/google/blockly)